-The cost of replacing part of an item of property or equipment is Available for sale financial assets are those non-derivative financial recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Bank assets that are designated as available for sale or are not classified as and its cost can be measured reliably.
-The costs of the day-to-day another category of financial asset.
-Available-for-sale investments are those intended to be held for an indefinite period of time, which may servicing of property and equipment are recognized in profit or loss as be sold in response to needs for liquidity or changes in interest rates, incurred. exchange rates or equity prices.
-Unquoted equity securities whose (iii) Depreciation fair value cannot be reliably measured are carried at cost.
+Available for sale financial assets are those non-derivative financial assets that are designated as available for sale or are not classified as another category of financial asset.
+Available-for-sale investments are those intended to be held for an indefinite period of time, which may be sold in response to needs for liquidity or changes in interest rates, exchange rates or equity prices.
+Unquoted equity securities whose fair value cannot be reliably measured are carried at cost.
 All other available-for-sale investments are carried at fair value.